jkuczm/MathematicaCellsToTeX/README.md

 This package contains extensive
 [automatic test suite](https://github.com/jkuczm/MathematicaCellsToTeX/tree/master/CellsToTeX/Tests).
-Package is being tested with Mathematica versions 8.0, 9.0, 10.0, 10.1, 10.2,
+Package is tested with all *Mathematica* major and minor versions from 8.0 to 11.0 on Linux.
-10.3 and 10.4 on Linux.
 Since it doesn't contain any OS specific code it should work with above versions on all operating systems.

-There's also no obvious reason for package not to work on earlier (6.0+) versions of Mathematica.
+There's also no obvious reason for package not to work on earlier (6.0+) versions of *Mathematica*.